Rainer Kepplinger: Career

-At the UCI Esports World Championships Kepplinger rode in the elite road race for Austria, he got into the early break but was caught on the final climb by the peloton, he still managed to finish seventh.
+At the 2022 UCI Esports World Championships, Kepplinger rode in the elite road race for Austria where he got into the early break but was caught on the final climb by the peloton, still managing to finish seventh.
 Kepplinger's first victory came from winning the Kirschblütenrennen (National event) in a two-man sprint to the line with Matthias Reutimann.
-Kepplinger attacked solo with 30 km to go but Reutimann was able to catch up and pair finished 54 seconds ahead of the chasers.
+Kepplinger attacked solo with 30 km to go but Reutimann was able to catch up and the pair finished 54 seconds ahead of the chasers.

-In June 2022 at the Oberösterreich Rundfahrt he won the final stage ahead of defending champion Alexis Guérin securing his first overall victory in a race.
-In late July a criterium was held the Altstadtcriterium which Geraint Thomas won, Kepplinger finished 2 seconds behind Thomas in seventh place.
+In June 2022 at the Oberösterreich Rundfahrt, he won the final stage ahead of defending champion Alexis Guérin, securing his first overall victory in the race.
+In late July a criterium was held, the Altstadtcriterium, which Geraint Thomas won, while Kepplinger finished 2 seconds behind Thomas in seventh place.